Using Alcohol Or Other Drugs Is Never Without Risk

-If you’ve had a few drinks or taken a few drugs you are likely to overestimate your driving abilities, which makes you a danger to yourself and other road users, so don’t do it.
+If you’ve had a few drinks or taken a few drugs you are likely to overestimate your driving abilities, which makes you a danger to yourself and other road users.
+Just don’t do it.
 Driving under the influence is a very serious felony that may result in the loss of your driving licence.
 Likewise never get into a car with someone who is not sober.

 Also, never underestimate fatigue when driving home afterwards.
 Sleep is the only cure for feeling tired after partying – energy drinks and other stimulants will not refresh you.

 Plan your trip home in advance to make sure you get home safely.
 Appoint a designated driver and remind them to stay sober.
-There also cabs, family/friends, or public transport to get you where you need to go.
+There are also Ubers/taxis as well as public transport available to get you where you need to go.